wlach/eideticker/README.md

 ### Requirements

-* Linux system with zip, ffmpeg, and virtualenv installed.
+* Linux system with zip, ffmpeg, g++, python 2.7 development and virtualenv installed.
 On Ubuntu, you can get this setup by running:

-    `sudo apt-get install -y ffmpeg zip python-virtualenv`
+    `sudo apt-get install -y zip ffmpeg g++ python2.7-dev python-virtualenv`

 * Blackmagic Design DeckLink HD Extreme 3D card and the appropriate drivers if you want to actually capture video (it is possible to use the Eideticker